15 Best Breakfast Spots in Seattle (2026 Updated)

 • Known for: Delectable Piroshki in a huge variety of savory and sweet fillings.

 In the sweet variety, the most famous piroshki include Cinnamon Cardamom Braid and Chocolate Cream Hazelnut Roll.
-They also have seasonal favorites and pure vegetarian and vegan options available.
+They also have seasonal favorites and vegetarian and vegan options available.

 Read More: 10 Fast Food Restaurants Serve Breakfast All Day